What is MWEG?

 Are you an anti-Trump group?

-One of the core principles of nonviolent resistance as practiced by Gandhi and Dr. Martin Luther King, Jr., and which serve as guideposts for all we do at MWEG, states that “Nonviolence seeks to defeat injustice, not people.”
+One of the core principles of nonviolent resistance, which serve as guideposts for all we do at MWEG, states that “nonviolence seeks to defeat injustice/evil, not people.”
 This is an important distinction.
-So, for our group, for Mormon Women for Ethical Government, it’s not about whether we are Trump supporters or anti-Trump; it’s about whether or not the actions, orders, appointments, etc. of our current president and his administration are lawful and ethical.
-If they are not, we will oppose them with all the love and ferocity we possess.
+So, for our group, for Mormon Women for Ethical Government, it’s not about whether we are Trump supporters or anti-Trump; it’s about whether or not the actions, orders, policies, appointments, etc. of any of our leaders are lawful and ethical.
+If they are not, we will oppose those things with all the love and ferocity we possess.

 We welcome every single one of you and value your voices and willingness to engage.